 A successful trip to the airport begins before you even leave the house.
 A few things can expedite your waiting times at ticketing and TSA.

-- Download your airline’s app.
-A lot of time you can check-in online and go straight to have your bags checked upon arrival.
-Each app is different, but many will let you know of any delays, upgrade availability, baggage status and more.
+Download your airline’s app.
+A lot of times you can check-in online and go straight to have your bags checked upon arrival.
+Each app is different, but many will let you know of any delays, upgrade availability, baggage status, and more.

-- Check the CVG website for TSA wait times, parking availability and more.
+Check the CVG website for TSA wait times, parking availability, and more.
 I always recommend arriving a minimum of an hour before boarding time.
-I much rather be early, then have the stress nearly missing a flight.
+I much rather be early, then have the stress of nearly missing a flight.

 Getting Kids Through TSA